-- Due to the drilling of the required holes, the production cost goes higher compared to the other method.
+- Due to the drilling of the required holes, the production machines have to be very accurate.

-- Also, drilling of the holes requires some additional time, hence THT method takes a longer time compared to other methods.
+- Drilling of the holes requires some additional time, hence THT method takes a longer time compared to other methods.

 - This method limits the available routing paths for the multilayer PCBs because the drilled holes have to go through the given layers.

-- The technology being used in the industrial mass production of the THT types of the PCB is less reliable compared to the other methods used.
+- The technology being used in the industrial mass production of THT is less reliable compared to other methods.

-The through-hole technology PCB mounting is the best method to be used when manufacturing large PCB boards. it is the best for mechanically strong components mounting and also the cheapest when it comes to doing testing and prototypes.
-It cannot be extinct and it will never.
+The through-hole technology PCB mounting is the best method to be used when manufacturing large PCB boards.
+It is best for mechanically strong component mounting and also the cheapest when it comes to doing testing and prototypes.
+It can't be extinct and it will never.

 So, that was all for today.
 In the next lecture, we will discuss the second method of mounting components on PCB boards named Surface-mount technology.
 Till then, take care!!!